 Gateway Drum Smokers are the leading drum smoker on the competition BBQ circuit.
-Gateway makes a premium product ensuring every aspect has been thought out.
+It’ll cost you more than most drum smokers, but Gateway makes a premium product ensuring every aspect has been thought out.
 This smoker reaches temperatures between 250 to 325 degrees and this range maximizes the vaporizing action that combines with smoke, allowing the meat to remain juicy and tender.

 Design and Structure

 - The Gateway Drum Smoker works by cooking directly over coals, letting the vapors create moisture and flavor every time the meat drips.

 - The 21.5-inch cooking grate offers about 462 sq. in. of cooking area.

 - A built-in thermometer helps you keep a track of the temperature.

 - In addition to being constructed of superior, durable materials, this smoker is available in 6 colors and can fit into most decors.